CEA-MetroCarac/pystack3d/paper/paper.md

 At the end of each process step, statistical profiles are automatically generated (showing the evolution of minimum, maximum, and mean gray values for each slice), along with relevant visualizations specific to the processing performed.
 In addition, a 3D and 2D rendering (cut-planes) akin to those shown in (\autoref{fig:PyStack3D}) and (\autoref{fig:workflow}) respectively can be produced.

-Note that the processing can be carried out on multiple channels corresponding to images from multiple detectors, typicaly useful in the context of FIB-SEM input data, and some metadata issued from the equipment can be automatically incorporated when working with a Zeiss microscope.
+Note that the processing can be carried out on multiple channels corresponding to images from multiple detectors, typically useful in the context of FIB-SEM input data, and some metadata issued from the equipment can be automatically incorporated when working with a Zeiss microscope.

 In conclusion, ``Pystak3D`` has been designed to evolve over time and accommodate new process steps.
 Its code structure has been crafted to seamlessly integrate new functionalities, leveraging multiprocessing capabilities.